Maya Kantengule drowned in an accident, inquest finds

 Maya, from Smith's Walk, Oulton Broad, near Lowestoft, Suffolk, was taken to James Paget Hospital in Great Yarmouth.

 She was pronounced dead on the same day as the party with her parents by her bedside.

 Mr and Mrs Kantengule said: "We hope that this inquest will provide answers to what happened on the day, even though it is hard to admit that no explanation will bring back our daughter."

 The managing director of Waveney River Centre told the inquest there was no supervision at the pool, based on health and safety guidance.

-James Knight said the centre had been issued with an improvement notice by the Health and Safety Executive following Maya's death, asking it to provide a specific risk assessment for children's pool parties.
+James Knight said the centre had been issued with an improvement notice following Maya's death, asking it to provide a specific risk assessment for children's pool parties.

 The inquest jury heard better documentation had been put in place, but the pool was no longer available to hire.

 Jane Rainer, the mother of Maya's best friend, told the inquest that 10 children, including her two daughters, attended the party and 10 adults were also present.

 No specific discussions were had about supervision.
 However, she said: "Had we known there was a non-swimmer in the group that would have been completely different."